kamclean/collaborator/vignettes/vignette_summary.md

 project.

 However, this is intended to have a high degree of customisability to fit the needs of a variety of projects.
-For example, Being able to
+For example, being able to
 easily:

 -   Exclude individual records (`record_exclude`) or whole data access